nightscout/nightscout.github.io/docs/vendors/railway/new_user.md

 ### Step 2: Create a Railway account

-If you already have a Railway account, make sure you have a developper plan: go to **step g)**.
+If you already have a Railway account, make sure you have a Hobby plan: go to **step g)**.

 </br>